 Horwitz journeys through West Virginia and Kentucky, across Tennessee from Nashville to Memphis, down the Mississippi on a riverboat to New Orleans, and west into Texas.
 At each stage of the journey, he discovers remarkable parallels with Frederick Olmsted’s observations but also critical differences which suggest both progress and regression.
 The characters Horwitz encounters are every bit as memorable as those of Confederates in the Attic, though far more diverse and intriguing.

-Much of what he discovers can be summarized in these words of a tour guide at White Hall in Louisville, the home of Cassius Clay—the antebellum politician and planter, not the boxer better known as Muhammad Ali.
-Clay was an antislavery activist who nevertheless lived the life of the landed gentry and held toxic views on violence and the treatment of women: “He wasn’t a saint, not even close,” the tour guide tells Horwitz.
+Much of what he discovers can be summarized in these words of a tour guide at White Hall in Kentucky, the home of Cassius Clay—the antebellum politician and planter, not the boxer better known as Muhammad Ali.
+Clay was an antislavery activist who nevertheless lived the life of the landed gentry and held toxic views on violence and the treatment of women.
+“He wasn’t a saint, not even close,” the tour guide tells Horwitz.
 “But all those contradictions he’s struggling with, it’s the human story, on a big scale and a big stage.”
 The human story is exactly what Horwitz aims to tell in Spying on the South, a book which is as pleasurable to read as it is often troubling, and, above all, timely.

 Ed Tarkington’s debut novel, Only Love Can Break Your Heart, was published by Algonquin Books in January 2016.
 He lives in Nashville.